 You must be really serious about losing weight and getting fit after 40, and truly that is the first step to making this work.

-How to Start Exercising if You’re Out of Shape After 40?
+How to Start Exercising if You Are Out of Shape After 40

-After learning how to exercise for the first time in my life at age 42, I can tell you what I did to get through it.
-Plus, I learned some things I would go back and do a little differently you can now benefit from.
+After learning how to exercise for the first time in my life at age 41, I can tell you what I did to get through it.
+Plus, there are some things I would do a little differently so you can now benefit from what I’ve learned.

-It’s important to do as much of the workout as you can, but don’t give up when it doesn’t go as you’d like it to.
-It is a strong commitment to yourself to start exercising if you’re out of shape, but it is so important to stick with it through the beginning to get to the “other side”.
+It takes a strong commitment to yourself to start exercising if you’re out of shape, but it is so important to stick with it through the beginning to get to the “other side”.

 Let’s be honest, there aren’t too many people who love cardio, me included.
 Trying to do a full cardio workout when out of shape can be brutal, and dangerous to your health in some cases.
-A slow steady cardio plan is a great way to start without getting overwhelmed with how difficult a workout will be.
+A slow steady cardio plan is a great way to start without getting overwhelmed.

 I have been using a fitness tracker for years now and it was one of the best purchases for my health I have ever made.
 It motivated me to get up and get moving regularly.
 The best way to use a fitness tracker when starting an exercise program is to have daily step goals.

-Ultimately, the health benefits of taking 10,000 steps a day will be a great addition to your overall program, but when you start exercising when you’re out of shape just adding an extra 1,000 steps at a time to your normal activity will help you burn more calories.
+Ultimately, the health benefits of taking 10,000 steps a day will be a great addition to your overall program.
+But when you want to know how to start exercising again at 40, you can start with a smaller goal.
+Adding an extra 1,000 steps at a time to your normal activity will help you burn more calories.

 There is research that proves taking a few minutes every hour to get up and move is much healthier and better for our body, specifically our vital organs.